lineartimer/WebAppStarterPack/README.md

 }
 ```

-To create an admin user change the role to "Admin".
+To create an admin user, change the role to "Admin".

 ## Step 4: Set up CI/CD